On his deathbed, her father told her a secret: He was a fugitive and had robbed a bank in Ohio – KION546

 Conrad’s boyish face was plastered on wanted posters and broadcast on episodes of “America’s Most Wanted” and “Unsolved Mysteries.”
 And a pair of father-and-son US marshals in Cleveland had made it their life’s mission to capture him.

 “I told him, ‘I looked you up.
 And there are a million articles about you.
 And they’re also still looking for you, in case you didn’t know.
-And we have to tell Mom,’” said Ashley Randele, 38, who has produced a new podcast on who her father was and what drove him to rob a bank.
+And we have to tell Mom,’” said Ashley Randele, 38, who’s co-host of a new podcast on who her father was and what drove him to rob a bank.

 A day or so after her father’s shocking revelation, Ashley told CNN she pulled her mother Kathy aside and told her.